difference between NRE and NRO account

 Since NRE accounts are held in India, the deposits are covered under the Deposit Insurance and Credit Guarantee Corporation (DICGC), offering safety to your money.

-What are the Benefits of a NRO Account?
+What are the benefits of a NRO Account?

 The NRO account benefits include a convenient way for NRIs to handle income earned in India, along with access to essential banking services while living abroad.